cardano-foundation/CIPs/CIP-XXXX/README.md

 `BuiltinByteString`s as messages to verify.
 Thus, we have a problem: how to include the placed bid into the bid message to be verified?

+More generally, constructing messages to sign usually consists of concatenating together some primitives represented as `BuiltinByteString`s.
+We currently have a way to do this for (some) strings using `encodeUtf8`, but no way to do this for `BuiltinInteger`s.

 ### Case 2: finite fields

-[Finite fields][finite field], also known as Galois fields, are a common algebraic structure in cryptographic constructions.
+[Finite fields][finite-field], also known as Galois fields, are a common algebraic structure in cryptographic constructions.
 Many, if not most, common constructions in cryptography use finite fields as their basis, including [Curve25519][curve-25519], [Curve448][curve-448] and the [Pasta